EOxServer/eoxserver/docs/sphinx/en/developers/basics.rst

 Basics
 ======

+.. contents:: Table of Contents
+    :depth: 3
+    :backlinks: top

-As described thouroughly in RFC 1 and RFC 2, EOxServer seperates between interface and implementation
+As described thoroughly in RFC 1 and RFC 2, EOxServer separates between interface and implementation